12-crypto/Map-Navigation-System/README.md

 # map-navigation-system

- simple map navigation system using C++ and C graphics.
+ A simple map navigation system using C++ and C graphics.

 The project consists of a small predefined map of nodes built using C graphics.
 These nodes act as source and destination points for the user.
 Let's have a look at the user experience: